Anduril Industries: Lattice

 Lattice is a software platform that uses artificial intelligence to classify objects by fusing data from disparate sensors, including Anduril platforms and those of third parties.
+It is the core of all other Anduril products.

 Lattice has been used to control Anduril equipment for national border and military base surveillance.
+As of 2023, there are 290 surveillance towers installed by Customs and Border Protection (CBP) along the US border with Mexico.

 Anduril demonstrated Lattice in a September 2020 exercise, simulating shooting down Russian cruise missiles in the White Sands Missile Range in New Mexico, as part of the United States Air Force's Advanced Battle Management System (ABMS) program, which aims to reduce response time delays after initial data acquisition.
 During that exercise, Lattice ingested data from Air Force systems and missile detection towers to track potential missiles and alert users.
 The system displayed a map of the area in an Oculus virtual reality headset.
 Users could tag the missile as hostile, triggering Lattice to offer potential response options.

 Military clients access the system using a laptop or phone.